-For licensing and rate inquiries please contact me at:
+For commissioning, licensing and rate inquiries please contact me at:

 After college, in 1998, I started working as a slide librarian at a photo agency in Hollywood.
 A year and a half later I was given the opportunity to photograph celebrities at movie premieres and industry parties for the agency and Detour Magazine.
 Yes, I was one of those people behind the red velvet ropes or metal barricades carrying a camera and yelling at the celebs ‘To the left please!
 Straight ahead!
 Over the shoulder!’
 Often times I was overshadowed by the loud ones, since my voice was so soft.
 And other times, I stuck out…a small Asian woman in a sea of big, loud guys, that’s hard to NOT notice.

 Photo: 2004 © Tear-n Tan.
 All Rights Reserved.

 While shooting for the agency, I was writing fashion essays for our international partners.
 When I noticed a pattern on the red carpet, I would make sure to do a write up on what was trending in Hollywood.
 Fashion was in my blood.
 Maybe not on my diploma, but in my blood.

 My love of British music was born in 1994 (or maybe 1991 when I discovered The Jesus and Mary Chain and Ride), but it wasn’t until 2001 that I realized I could photograph the bands I loved, while watching them perform 3 feet in front of me.
 Yes, another opportunity arose, where I was now photographing another passion, music.

 Photo: 2004, 2007, 2007 © Tear-n Tan.
 All Rights Reserved.

 In September 2010 I started a fashion blog called Processed Meat.
 This blog was to feature that love of street fashion along with other fashion stories from showcasing designers to interviewing bands about their style.
 Once again, I was joining my love of fashion and music together.